git-as-svn/git-as-svn/README.md

 Also you need to set ```baseUrl``` parameter in ```!web``` section of git-as-svn configuration file.

+## Gitea Integration
+There is also integration with Gitea >=v1.6.
+(Requires Sudo API) Remember to run git-as-svn as the git user.

+* svn+ssh support is questionable...

 # How to use

 ## Install on Ubuntu/Debian